cozodb/cozo-docs/source/datatypes.rst

 You may optionally specify how many elements are expected, like this: ``[Int; 10]``.
 A *heterogeneous list*, or a *tuple*, is specified by round brackets, with the element types listed by position, like this: ``(Int, Float, String)``.
 Tuples always have fixed lengths.

+Vectors are also valid as component types and is written in the syntax ``<F32; 1024>`` for a 1024-element F32 vector.
+The type can also be F64.

 A special type ``Any`` can be specified, allowing all values except null.
 If you want to allow null as well, use ``Any?``.